Conversion is usually preceded by several interactions with a website or an app.

 The ability to choose an attribution model for this report may be surprising at first sight.

-The attribution model does not affect conversion paths.
-They remain the same, and their length and time to conversion do not change.
+The attribution model does not affect attribution paths.
+They remain the same, and their length (number of touchpoints) and number of days to key event do not change.

-In GA4, the path visualization also includes the fraction of conversion assigned to a given interaction or their series in the selected attribution model.
+In GA4, the path visualization also includes the fraction of key events assigned to a given interaction or their series in the selected attribution model.

-In the last click model, the last interaction always has a 100% share in the conversion, but in the other models, the distribution will be different.
+In the last click model, the last interaction always has a 100% share in the key event, but in the other models, the distribution will be different.

 This feature also allows a better understanding of how the data-driven model worked for the interactions in this report.